BobMervell/GodotLogger/README.md

 ## 📝 License

-This project is released under **MIT License** — feel free to use and modify it.
+This project is licensed under the MIT, you can use and modify freely, credit is not mandatory but really appreciated.

 ---